AtlasUnion/Unix/User, Files/who/README.md

 ### who1.c
 #### System calls
 ##### int open(const char* pathname, int flags)
-The open() &nbsp; &nbsp; system call opens the file specified by pathname.
+The open() system call opens the file specified by pathname.
 If the specified file does not exist, it may optionally (if O_CREAT isspecified in flags) be created by open().
 [Open mode](http://man7.org/linux/man-pages/man2/open.2.html) is specified by the flags.

 |         	| open                                                                   	|